michaelpetersubc/documentation/Econ306/outline.md

 * Not give or receive any authorized help on this exam.
 * Not open any web browser.
 * Not search online at any point in the exam.
-* Not use my phone or any form of messaging to communicate with any other individuals.
+* Not use your phone or any form of messaging to communicate with any other individuals.

 You will get no credit for missed assignments.
 Missed Miderm tests will result in weight being shifted to the final exam.
 In either case, you must notify me by the day after the exam.
 A missed final exam will be rewritten in the next available sitting, probably mid to late summer.

 # Legal stuff

 It is the policy of the VSE to report all violations of UBC’s standards for academic honesty to the office of the Dean of Arts.
 You must read these policies a [http://www.calendar.ubc.ca/Vancouver/index.cfm?tree=3,286,0,0](http://www.calendar.ubc.ca/Vancouver/index.cfm?tree=3,286,0,0) In addition to the explicitly stated violations (for example, plagiarism), any student who hires a tutor/editor to help with any portion of their work will be given an automatic grade of zero on their final paper and/or annotated bibliography.
 Further penalties, in addition to any grade penalties that might apply (such as a zero grade on your final paper), may be levied by the President's Advisory Committee on Student Discipline.
 Those further penalties could include a notation on your transcript indicating that you have committed an academic offence, failure of the course, and/or suspension from the university.

 Notice in particular that UBC prohibits any student from hiring a tutor or editor to help them with their work.
+Be very careful about copying and pasting material from the internet into your assignments as this will typically be treated as plagiarism.

 ### Math Preparation

-* This link leads to a math tutorial written by Martin Osborne at U of Toronto.
+This link leads to a math tutorial written by Martin Osborne at U of Toronto.
 It contains most of what you will need to know about math as an economics student.
 Browse through to refresh your knowledge, then go back to it when you encounter a mathematical concept that you don't understand.
 [Martin Osborne&#39;s Tutorial](http://mjo.osborne.economics.utoronto.ca/index.php/tutorial/index/1/int/i).
-* You will probably find it helpful to install some software on your computer.
-This is primarily a theory course, but in a couple of places you'll see some data will help you understand many of the concepts.
-We'll also use some mathematics software that you'll find useful pretty much whenever you are try to find theoretical solutioos to problems.
-You can find python and R on  [https://syzygy.ca](https://syzygy.ca).
-However, you'll find it more useful to install jupyter notebooks using [sagemath](https://sagemath.org) on your own computer.
-This will give you a symbolic algegra program similar to mathematica or maple and a python kernel.
-If you install jupyterlab you'll have access to a symbolic math program, python, a latex editor and a markdown editor, all in a tab in your web browser.
-This course outline was written in a jupyter notebook.
-Notebooks are interactive so you can experiment with programming at the same time that you are learning economics.
-You'll have access to a number of jupyter notebooks used in the course on [Github](https://github.com).
-Since github displays notebooks very nicely, I'll provide some direct links to course notebooks.

 ### Basic Game Theory

 The first part of the course reviews basic game theory.
-It then proceeds to show you how this theory is used in some very well known economics problems.
+It then proceeds to show you how this theory is used in some very well known economic problems.

 1. Elementary stuff
   * [Matrix Games](http://montoya.econ.ubc.ca/Econ306/mcafee_matrix_games.pdf)